Content on this page:

 Neuroimaging studies are done to exclude other conditions.
 Advances in

-neuroimaging led to findings suggestive but not specific to ALS: Corticospinal
+neuroimaging led to findings suggestive but not specific to amyotrophic lateral sclerosis: Corticospinal

 tract hyperintensity and cerebral atrophy detected in magnetic resonance